Don't Let The Holiday Express Derail Your Career.

 After the Holidays

-When January rolls around and the holidays season is over, Scaringi Law will be here offering free consultations for employees and employers that need legal representation because of issues surrounding leave, pay, workplace conduct, or Holiday Party mistakes, Call 717 657 7770.
+When January rolls around and the holidays season is over, ask Scaringi Law about free consultations for employees and employers that need legal representation because of issues surrounding leave, pay, workplace conduct, or Holiday Party mistakes, Call 717 657 7770.